jonycheung/deadsimple-less-watch-compiler/.github/ISSUE_TEMPLATE/bug_report.md

 3. Something went wrong...
 What is it?

 **Actual behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what actually happened.

 **Expected behavior**
 A clear and concise description of what you expected to happen.